ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 **Role Models**: Naval Ravikant, Sam Harris, Jordan Peterson, Kapil Gupta, Mark Manson

 ## **Systems**: Become an effortness executioner - 'Everthing is undercontrol'

+> You do not rise to the level of your goals.
+You fall to the level of your systems.

 > Rome wasn’t built in a day